Orthodontics For Kids: Why Start Early?

 "In many circumstances the early diagnosis and prevention makes the future treatment easier for the patient and the doctor.
 This does not mean that all children need treatment at this age, but it does allow the orthodontist to determine whether your child could benefit from early intervention."

 Poorly aligned and crooked teeth can lead to dental problems.
-If you think your child needs orthodontic treatment, write to us or book for an appointment online.
+If you think your child needs orthodontic treatment.